 Example 2

-Students Should Have More Say in School Decisions
+Topic: Students Should Have More Say in School Decisions

 School policies are usually made by administrators and staff, with little input from students.
 We think this leaves out an important perspective.
 Students experience these decisions every day, so their input can improve how policies work in practice.